section-engineering-education/engineering-education/articles/machine-learning-and-deep-learning/index.md

 ### How deep learning works

 Deep learning uses algorithms whose functionality is like that of machine learning.
 [Neural networks](https://news.mit.edu/2017/explained-neural-networks-deep-learning-0414) extract and learn the features during training process of deep learning.
+Besides this, neural networks are used for all types of tasks.

-The neurons in the network undertake two tasks.
+The neurons in the network undertake various tasks.
 The first includes understanding which feature is optimal for performing a specific task.
 The second one involves classifying data after many iterations of the learning process.

- In case there is a mistake, the deep learning model's accuracy increases.
+ In case there is a mistake when making a prediction, the deep learning model's accuracy increases.
 This occurs when the model is specifically trained to identify and learn from the error.
  Deep learning is, thus, a more complex and more capable version of machine learning.
 Besides this, deep learning has more number of parameters when compared to machine learning algorithms.

 ### Machine Learning vs Deep Learning